Universal-Omega/Monaco/README.md

 near the end of your LocalSettings.php to finish installation of the skin.

-Additionally you can install the ContentRightSidebar extension using:
+Additionally you can install the Monaco/ContentRightSidebar extension using:

-`require_once( "$IP/skins/Monaco/ContentRightSiebar.php" );`
+`wfLoadSkin( 'Monaco/ContentRightSidebar' );`

 Doing so will provide you with a `<right-sidebar>...</right-sidebar>` tag which will create right floated content in the page that will be moved into the right